-Subject to Section IV, at the latest six months before the Review Meeting, each Contracting Party shall submit its National Report pursuant to Article 5 of the Convention to the Secretariat of the Review Meeting for circulation to all Contracting Parties, Country Group Coordinators and Rapporteurs.
+Subject to Section IV, at the latest six months before the Review Meeting, each Contracting Party shall submit its National Report pursuant to Article 5 of the Convention to the Secretariat of the Review Meeting for circulation to all Contracting Parties, Country Group Co-ordinators and Rapporteurs.

-A time limit of two months before the Review Meeting is set for the receipt of questions and comments by the Contracting Parties concerned and by the relevant group co-ordinator.
+A time limit of three months before the Review Meeting is set for the receipt of questions and comments by the Contracting Parties concerned and by the relevant Country Group Co-ordinator.
+Contracting Parties should make every effort to comply with this time limit, in the common interest of an orderly and productive review process.
 After that time, the group co-ordinator will pass on to each group member a compilation of the questions raised and comments made on each National Report by members of the group and by other Contracting Parties wishing to comment in writing at this stage.
 The co-ordinator will also pass this compilation to the Rapporteur of the group and to the other group co-ordinators, who will distribute it to their group members.
+The Country Group Co-ordinator should provide the compilation of questions and comments to the Contracting Parties two months prior to the Review Meeting.

 In addition to compiling the written comments and questions, the co-ordinator will analyse the comments and questions and identify any trends in them in order to streamline the discussion and focus it on important topics.
 During the Review Meeting he should be available to assist in the relevant Country Group.
+Written responses to all questions and comments, grouped by articles of the Convention, should be made available by the Contracting Parties through the Country Group Coordinators, in the single designated language, to all Contracting Parties, at least one week before the start of the Review Meeting.